George II Rákóczi: July

 Following an order of the Polish King John II Casimir Vasa, the Transylvanians were followed by a 10,000-strong Stefan Czarniecki's mounted army, supported by Aleksander Hilary Połubiński's Lithuanians and Austrian allies.
 Simultaneously, Jerzy Lubomirski's forces organized a revenge invasion of Transylvania, with widespread looting and destruction of Rákóczi's realm.
 On 8 July 1657 in Lancut, Polish leaders decided to split their forces.
 Stefan Czarniecki was to follow Rákóczi, while Jerzy Lubomirski and Stanisław "Rewera" Potocki were to cut the Transylvanians and Cossacks from crossing the border and escaping Poland.
 On 11 July Czarniecki partly destroyed the Transylvanian army in the Battle of Magierów.
 On 16 July, the Polish armies united and on 20 July Rákóczi was defeated in the Battle of Czarny Ostrów.

 Rákóczi capitulates

 After the defeat and subsequent retreat of his Cossack allies, Rákóczi withdrew towards the Podolian town of Miedzyboz, where he capitulated to Jerzy Lubomirski (23 July), promising to break his alliance with Sweden, abandon the cities of Kraków and Brest Litovsk, and pay a contribution in the total amount of over 4 million złotys.

-Final blow by the Crimean Tartars
+Final blow by the Crimean Tatars

-Polish commanders allowed his forces to march towards Transylvania, but on 26 July, Rákóczi was attacked by the Crimean Tatars, who at that time were Poland–Lithuania's allies.
+Polish commanders allowed his forces to march towards Transylvania, but on 26 July, Rákóczi was attacked by Tatars from the Crimean Khanate, who at that time were Poland–Lithuania's allies.
 Rákóczi abandoned his army, leaving it in the hands of János Kemény.
 The Transylvanian camp, located near Trembowla, was captured by the Tatars on 31 July.
 Some 500 were killed, and about 11,000 Transylvanians were captured and taken to the Crimea.
 As a result, Rákóczi's army ceased to exist.